 Assess whether you really need to hire an organizer.
 A good indication is that if you feel that you need help, then trust your gut and hire one.
 Professional organizers are particularly helpful for moving, when a baby is on the way, or you’re just overwhelmed by the clutter.
 Professionals can help give you the gentle push that you need.
 However, if your home is relatively neat with a few problem areas, then you can probably handle the work yourself.

 To find a professional home organizer, you can use the website called Professional Organizers in Canada.This website will allow you to search organizers in your area and review qualifications.
 Many organizers also have websites or social media accounts that you can browse and look at past projects to get a sense of the work they could do in your own home.
 Another good way to find an organizer is to reach out to your friends and family to see if they have any good recommendations.

 Spring is here, so what are you waiting for?
 Get a jumpstart on your spring cleaning today.

-Have kids?
-Keep an eye out for next week’s post on ActivaLearn, where we’ll chat about how to get your kids active in helping keep your home clean (it sounds impossible, we know, but trust us – it can be done)!
+Click here for part two to find out about how to get your kids active in helping keep your home clean (it sounds impossible, we know, but trust us – it can be done)!